nell-byler/cloudyfsps/aboutModel.md

 The nebular model integrated within FSPS is fully described in [Byler+2017](http://adsabs.harvard.edu/abs/2017ApJ...840...44B).
 We include some of the model specifics here.

 ## Isochrone sets
-The nebular model is available for [MIST](http://waps.cfa.harvard.edu/MIST/) and Padova+Geneva evolutionary tracks.
+The nebular model is available for [MIST](http://waps.cfa.harvard.edu/MIST/),Padova+Geneva, and PARSEC evolutionary tracks.

 ## Abundances